CurrlyFries/UltimateLinuxGuide/README.md

   tbd
 # Peripherals

-## 1. My audio interface shows up as surround sound even though it is stereo
+## Audio interface shows up as surround sound even though it is stereo

 Out of all the problems I've had, this was the biggest pain in the ass.